miayam/miayam/README.md

 it down and rebuild it from the ground up.

-I was looking for an alternative to [Jekyll](https://jekyllrb.com/) written in `JavaScript` because I am a boring web developer, the kind you can find anywhere else.
+I was looking for an alternative to [Jekyll](https://jekyllrb.com/) written in `JavaScript` because I am a boring web developer—the kind you can find anywhere else.
 I tried [Gatsby](https://www.gatsbyjs.com/) and wound up getting bored.
 All those shiny new technologies [Gatsby](https://www.gatsbyjs.com/) has to offer are not really what I need.
 I have tried [Hexo](https://hexo.io/).
 It had a similar ambiance to [Jekyll](https://jekyllrb.com/), but it didn't spark joy.